grid151/gridbase-docs/docs/integration/ramquest/index.md

-# RamQuest Integration (Provider Initiated Workflow)
+# RamQuest Integration

-This README file describes several API endpoints as part of the Provider Initiated Workflow for integrating with RamQuest, a real estate and title insurance software company.
+This README file describes several API endpoints for integrating with RamQuest, a real estate and title insurance software company.
 The document provides detailed information on the required fields for each endpoint, including validation rules.

 ## Stage Order